 March 2017 – New stable for the Ponies and Donkeys was built and work has started on a new building for the sand pit.

-In the Future – We are continuously working to improve the facilities that we provide at the farm and hopefully will be making some more expansions in 2017!
+In the Future – We are continuously working to improve the facilities that we provide at the farm and hopefully will be making some more expansions and improvements in 2018!